Teradata/python-driver/README.md

 * Most JDBC escape syntax.
 * Parameterized SQL requests with question-mark parameter markers.
 * Parameterized batch SQL requests with multiple rows of data bound to question-mark parameter markers.
+* Auto-Generated Key Retrieval (AGKR) for identity column values and more.
+* Large Object (LOB) support for the BLOB and CLOB data types.
 * Complex data types such as `XML`, `JSON`, `DATASET STORAGE FORMAT AVRO`, and `DATASET STORAGE FORMAT CSV`.
 * ElicitFile protocol support for DDL commands that create external UDFs or stored procedures and upload a file from client to database.
 * `CREATE PROCEDURE` and `REPLACE PROCEDURE` commands.